TosinBabatunde/personal-growth-rep/DEPLOYMENT.md

 - **Build failures:** Check the Netlify build logs for specific errors.
 Common issues:
   - Missing dependencies: Run `npm install` locally first
   - Node version: Netlify uses Node 18 by default, which should work fine

+- **Password reset links not working ("site can't be reached"):**
+  This happens when `EXPO_PUBLIC_APP_URL` is not set to your deployed URL.
+To fix:
+  1. Deploy your app to Netlify first
+  2. Copy your Netlify URL (e.g., `https://your-app.netlify.app`)
+  3. Update `EXPO_PUBLIC_APP_URL` in Netlify environment variables
+  4. Add the URL to Supabase redirect URLs (see "Configure Supabase URL Redirects" above)
+  5. Redeploy your site
+  6. Test password reset again - it should now work!

 ### Environment Variables Reference